dnltv/local_library_django/README.md

 # Django Local Library

-## Tutorial "Local Library" website written in Django.
+Tutorial "Local Library" website written in Django.

-For detailed information about this project see the associated MDN tutorial home page.
+For detailed information about this project see the associated <a href="https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website">MDN tutorial home page.</a>

 ## Overview